tkukec/aoc-rust/README.md

 # Advent of Code
-My solutions for Advent of Code, written in Rust
+My solutions for Advent of Code, written in Rust.

+### ❗❗❗ This repo will no longer be updated.
+Please go to https://git.sr.ht/~toni/AoC for new solutions.
 # Test puzzles
 I use [cargo-aoc](https://lib.rs/crates/cargo-aoc) for automatically downloading input and handling other things like tests, benchmarks and generator functions.
 You can install it with `cargo install cargo-aoc`.